bufbuild-ru/docs/docs/reference/inputs/index.md

 ### txtpb

 A Buf image in [text](https://protobuf.dev/reference/protobuf/textformat-spec/) format.
-In modern usage of Protobuf, JSON is preferred, but many legacy usages of Protobuf still use the text format.Use `compression=gzip` to specify that the Buf image is compressed using Gzip.
-This is automatically detected if the file extension is `.txtpb.gz`Use `compression=zstd` to specify that the Buf image is compressed using Zstandard.
-This is automatically detected if the file extension is `.txtpb.zst`Examples:
+In modern usage of Protobuf, JSON is preferred, but many legacy usages of Protobuf still use the text format.

+Use `compression=gzip` to specify that the Buf image is compressed using Gzip.
+This is automatically detected if the file extension is `.txtpb.gz`

+Use `compression=zstd` to specify that the Buf image is compressed using Zstandard.
+This is automatically detected if the file extension is `.txtpb.zst`

+Examples:

 - `image.txtpb` says to read the file at this relative path.
 - `image.txtpb.gz` says to read the gzipped file at this relative path.